WRITE A REVIEW

 Hair: Brunette, Straight, Fine

-I use MAC's brush cleaner on a daily basis, but I occasionally use this as a "clarifying shampoo" to make sure my brushes aren't holding onto any residue.
+I have a lone patch of psoriasis on my scalp, and this shampoo seems to be the only thing that clears it up for the time being.
+It requires a good conditioner and serum afterward, but I was using those anyway.
+I use MAC's brush cleaner on a daily basis, but I occasionally use baby shampoo as a "clarifying shampoo" to make sure my brushes aren't holding onto any residue.

 on 6/30/2016 2:18:00 PM